Shopify: E-commerce platform review

 Shopify offers plenty of features to get your business up and running, but you’ll need a couple other services before you can sell online:

 - Payment processor.
 If you don’t want to use Shopify Payments, you’ll need to sign up for payment processing with a third-party provider.

 - Checking account.
 Business checking accounts provide a secure place for transaction funds to be deposited.

 Shopify is an Ottawa-based e-commerce platform that helps you sell online and in person.
 It was founded in 2004 and started out as an online platform used for selling snowboards.
 Today, over one million businesses around the world use Shopify’s online store builder, payment processing and point-of-sale solutions.

 Compare merchant services providers

 Shopify is a great tool for businesses, and its built-in tools can help merchants grow their stores.
-But enterprise-level shops will be better off using Shopify Plus and high-risk merchants may want to explore additional e-commerce platforms.
+But enterprise-level shops will be better off using Shopify Plus and high-risk merchants may want to explore Shopify alternatives.